 Your vet will provide you with specific instructions on caring for your dog as she recovers from pneumonia, but typical instructions for care may include:

-Bacterial pneumonia - If your dog has been diagnosed with bacterial pneumonia, it's a good idea to keep your unwell dog away from other pets in the household and to wash bedding, bowls, collars, and leashes frequently to help avoid spreading the disease.
+If your dog has been diagnosed with bacterial pneumonia, it's a good idea to keep your ill dog away from other pets in the household and to wash bedding, bowls, collars, and leashes frequently to help avoid spreading the disease.
 Also, wash your hands immediately after petting or handling a dog with infectious pneumonia.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.